 This course further develops concepts within the three domains of the individual, healthcare system, and nursing.
 Concepts related to mental/behavioral health as well as increasingly complex physical health problems are introduced in this module.
 Students focus on the nurse's role and utilize the nursing process to meet the needs of patients with actual or potential health problems.
-Theory is applied to clinical practice in acute-care, mental/behavioral health unit, and community-based settings.
+Theory is applied to clinical practice in acute-care, mental/behavioral health, and community-based settings.
 Campus laboratory experiences provide a variety of simulation exercises to enhance classroom and clinical learning.

 Prerequisites: NUR 120 and BIO 136 with a grade of C or better, ENG 101, PSY 217.
+Co-requisites: BIO 251 and SOC 215.